llvm/llvm-project/llvm/docs/CommandGuide/llvm-cxxfilt.rst

   Do not demangle function parameters or return types.

-.. option:: --quote, -q
+.. option:: --quote

-  Add `"` `"` around demangled function symbols, typically to keep LLVM/MLIR assembly files with `@<symbols>` valid.
+  Add `"` `"` around demangled function symbols.
   Do not quote already quoted symbols.

 .. option:: --no-strip-underscore, -n